opendocsg/slw-judgments-backfill/2018_SGHC_184/report.md

 159    I avail myself of the case summaries conveniently outlined in the _Practitioners’ Library_ at p 40:

- (b) In Nirumalan V Kanapathi Pillay v Teo Eng Chuan [2003] 3 SLR(R) 601, the plaintiff, a lawyer, suffered a whiplash injury to the spine with resulting disabilities.
+ (b) In Nirumalan V Kanapathi Pillay v Teo Eng Chuan <span class="citation">[2003] 3 SLR(R) 601</span>, the plaintiff, a lawyer, suffered a whiplash injury to the spine with resulting disabilities.
 His condition would continue to deteriorate without surgical intervention.
 Taking into account the plaintiff’s income of $420,000 per annum for the years immediately preceding and after the accident and a post-trial working period of 15 years till the age of 65, the High Court awarded the plaintiff $180,000 for loss of earning capacity.

  (c) In Tan Siew Bin Ronnie v Chin Wee Keong (supra), the plaintiff, a lawyer, suffered a whiplash injury with permanent disabilities.
 One factor which the High Court considered was the length of the plaintiff’s remaining working life since ‘the impairments, risk and various imponderables would have to be assessed over a longer period for a younger person’ (at [34]).
 At age 47, the plaintiff had the same post-trial working span of 15 years as the plaintiff in Nirumalan V Kanapathi Pillay v Teo Eng Chuan (supra).
 Comparing the income of the plaintiff in Nirumalan V Kanapathi Pillay v Teo Eng Chuan (supra), ‘a very high income earner’ and that of the plaintiff in Karuppiah Nirmala v Singapore Bus Services Ltd (supra) (who was earning $51,600 per annum at the time of the accident), with the income of the plaintiff at $120,000 per annum, the High Court held that the sum of $100,000 was a fair award for loss of earning capacity.